Rafael-FerreiraM/Rafael-FerreiraM/README.md

 &nbsp;&nbsp;&nbsp;

 <p align="center">
-Passionate Software Developer with a knack for testing and automation.
+Passionate Software Developer with a knack for development.
 <br>
 Highly motivated by the thrill of solving complex problems through programming.
 <br>